 Healing

 This healing process is called osseointegration.
 Dr. Banks will take digital impressions of your mouth to create the crown, bridge, or implant-secured denture.
-He will provide a temporary restoration so that you can still use your mouth.
+He’ll provide a temporary restoration so that you can still use your mouth.

 Final Restoration